 Understand the necessity of living by faith.
 It is a cultivated lifestyle.
-Emergencies are stressful, and having confidence in God and a positive God-focused attitude helps keep your mind alert and focused.
+Emergencies are stressful.
+Having confidence in God and a positive God-focused attitude helps keep your mind alert and focused.
 Here are some things that can help you to keep spiritually and mentally prepared before and during a crisis:

 - Read and memorize Scripture.
 The Psalms and Proverbs can be especially encouraging.
 Study God's promises to believers. - b) Pray.
 You may find it helpful to follow a process such as "ACTS": (adoration, confession, thanksgiving, supplication).
 Make conversation with God a normal part of your life.
-Freely share your fears and uncertainties, and trust Him! - c) Sing.
+Freely share your fears and uncertainties and trust Him! - c) Sing.
 Find spiritual songs and hymns that express sound biblical truth. - d) Stay clean, have routines, get enough sleep, tell stories, play games, have (or develop) a plan, and have daily and longer-term purposes. - Prior to a crisis you may have been very productive with the use of your time.
 During a crisis, keep your daily "TO-DO List" relatively short.
 Trying to do more than the situation allows only adds to your stress.
 Pace yourself.

 If there is a "total meltdown" of social/civil structure, perhaps this is evidence of a judgment of God on our nation.
 If so, preparation will ultimately prove fruitless!

-However, judgment does not always mean the end of something, because God uses it to grab our attention and to turn people toward Himself.
-Yet in spite of our circumstances, God expects us, as His people, to be faithful Ambassadors of eternal hope because of the Gospel of our Lord Jesus Christ!
+However, judgment does not always mean the end of something, because the Scriptures show us that God often used it to grab peoples' attention and to turn them toward Himself.
+Yet despite our circumstances, God expects us, as His people, to be faithful